-On the weekend, we had the opportunity to follow Mr. Dang Van Cho (70 years old), a fisherman in Cu Lac village, Quang Loi commune, Quang Dien district (Thua Thien Hue) to Tam Giang lagoon to check the shrimp and fish traps that had been set the night before.
+On the weekend, we had the opportunity to follow Mr. Dang Van Cho (70 years old), a fisherman in Cu Lac village, Quang Loi commune, Quang Dien district (Thua Thien Hue ) to Tam Giang lagoon to check the shrimp and fish traps that had been set the night before.

 That strange thing was explained by Mr. Cho (boat owner): "Those are fishermen in Tam Giang lagoon who are catching clams, that is, catching clams in brackish water to make a living."

-Coming closer, indeed, there were fishermen soaking in the water, their feet constantly stomping on the mud to search for snails.
+Coming closer, there were indeed fishermen soaking in the water, their feet constantly stomping on the mud to search for snails.

 Ms. Le Thi Hoa (63 years old, a fisherman in Tam Giang lagoon) said that 7am to 12pm is the right time to search for clams.
 Because at this time, the water level in Tam Giang lagoon is still quite shallow, fishermen can easily find clams without being hindered by water.

-According to Ms. Hoa, after 12 noon, the water level will rise very high, which is also the time when fishermen start to go ashore, ending about 5-6 hours of soaking in the water.
+According to Ms. Hoa, after 12 noon, the water level will rise very high, that is also the time when fishermen start to go ashore, ending about 5-6 hours of soaking in the water.

 In particular, the snails do not move, they lie still under the mud and people will stomp on them, grope and pick them up with their feet and then put them in a styrofoam box.